cirqatha/VPython-Particle-Sim/README.md

 No AI was used, it was just calculation stuff to do before working on this simulation project.

 ## Live Demo

-https://glowscript.org/#/user/angadmaster123/folder/MyPrograms/program/AtomSim
+READ THIS FIRST!!!!!!!!!!!!!
+WAIT 10-20 SECONDS AFTER OPENING THE WEB PROJECT, ITS COMPUTING AROUND 5000 OBJECTS PER FRAME AND STORING THEM BEFORE STARTING THE SIMULATION SO THAT IT CAN BE SMOOTH https://glowscript.org/#/user/angadmaster123/folder/MyPrograms/program/AtomSim

 No install needed — works in any browser.